aaudelin/spring-boot-hibernate-spatial/README.md

 ```

 This dependency enables the deserialization of the Geometry object stored in the H2 database.
-The Geometry is converted to org.locationtech.jts.geom.Point.
+In this example the Geometry is converted to org.locationtech.jts.geom.Point.